Corporate Governance

 Initiatives in the SUBARU Group

-- Held meetings of Group company presidents (three meetings in June and November 2022, and March 2023)
+- Held meetings of Group company presidents (three meetings in June, November and March)

 - Held Management Department Steering Committee meetings (six meetings from April and then every other month, covering 26 topics)